 I'm reflecting on a sign I photographed in Tacoma.
 How is it that we grant the thieves of land and the thieves of human life and work the continued entitlement to direct the process of deciding what constitutes justice in exchanges among free people?

-Children’s behavior is a good guide to where their significant adults stand on the Influence Continuum.
+Children’s behavior can be a good guide to where their significant adults stand on the Influence Continuum.
 Sometimes the freedom we give children isn’t free.
-When we implicitly pressure children to make the choices we want while we are telling them the choice is theirs, the effects on their behavior are the same as if we … Continue reading Power Over or Power With: Children’s personalities reflect the way adults engage with them
+When we implicitly pressure children to make the choices we want while we are telling them the choice is theirs, the effects on their behavior are the same as if … Continue reading Power Over or Power With: Children’s personalities reflect the way adults engage with them

 Wolf Alexander Erich Albert Ferdinand Freiherr von Lersner Who would name their baby all of that!? … a given name … FOUR middle names … a rank (Freiherr – Free Lord, or Baron: a nobleman free to own land, in an age when not everybody was) … a nobiliary particle (“von,” that denotes belonging to … Continue reading Encomium for an engineer